SkyeH-M/Book-Recommendation-Quiz/README.md

 * Modal area:
   * Username field is automatically focused on upon page load so users are implicitly told to enter their username immediately.
 This username can be submitted by either clicking the submit button, or by pressing the enter key, this works on all devices from computers and laptops with physical keyboards, and mobile devices.
   * The modal cannot be closed until a username is entered, if a user tries to close the modal without entering a name an alert is displayed prompting the user to do so.
 This ensures the quiz results are personalised (by name) to the individual user, and to ensure the user reads the modal before continuing on with the quiz.
+  * Similarly the username input field cannot be submitted if the user hasn't entered their name, submitting an empty username field will result in an alert stating 'Please enter your username'.
 * Question and answer area:
   * Upon hovering over any question option button on desktop the button will become a light shade of green to indicate which button will be selected if clicked.
 On mobile or tablet devices hovering isn't possible so the button most recently clicked becomes green instead to indicate which button they just selected for the previous question.
   * Once an option button is clicked the quiz will always move automatically to the next question, this has been tested on every device available on Chrome Dev Tools, along with an iPhone I own.
 I have never encountered any issues with this functionality and can confidently suggest that this functionality will always work.
 Upon answering question 10 the quiz will not move to the next question to indicate to the user that the quiz is over, and that they should press submit to reveal their recommendation.